orenfromberg/ssh-auth-demo/README.md

 ## 2-key-client-auth

 Now we will level up to using SSH keys to authenticate a client to a server.

+We will create a client ssh key pair and then copy the public key to the server.

+the public key will get copied to the `authorized_keys` file.

 Run the initialization script to create the client key: